retentioneering/retentioneering-tools/docs/source/user_guides/clusters.rst

 .. image:: /_static/user_guides/clusters/projection_tsne.png

-Each dot represents a single user.
-Users with similar behaviour are located close to each other.
+In this image, each dot represents a single user.
+Users with similar behavior are located close to each other.

 ``plot_type='targets'`` along with ``targets`` argument color the projected dots with respect to conversion rates associated with the events defined in ``targets``.
-If at least one target event appeared in a user’s trajectory, the user will be colored as converted.
+If at least one target event appeared in a user’s trajectory, the user is colored as converted.

 .. code-block:: python